What is homelessness?

 If you have a housing need you can register with Home Point which will enable you to bid for available social housing properties.
 As an alternative, we may be able to help you secure private rented accommodation that is suitable and affordable.
 Where possible we will help you find accommodation in an area of your choice, or as close as possible.
 We may need to find you temporary accommodation - somewhere you can stay in the short-term while you look for somewhere more permanent to live, or while we decide how best we can help you.
 Temporary accommodation could be anywhere in the county and could even be elsewhere if nothing is available locally.

 We always try to help everyone in the best way possible, but if you are unhappy with any decision we have made about your application or the housing you have been offered, you can have our decision reviewed.
 You must ask for this to happen within 21 days of being told our decision.
-You can ask the Citizen's Advice Bureau to help you do this.
+You can ask Citizens Advice to help you do this.